flightphp/core/README.md

     // When Flight loads the Router instance, it will load your class
     $myrouter = Flight::router();

-You can replace any of the default Flight components:

-    Flight::request();
-    Flight::response();
-    Flight::router();
-    Flight::view();

-However, core framework methods like `map` and `register` cannot be overridden.
+Framework methods like `map` and `register` however cannot be overridden.
+You will get an error if you try to do so.

-## Method Filtering
+# Filtering

 Flight allows you to filter methods before and after they are called.
 There are no predefined hooks you need to memorize.
-You can simply filter any method Flight invokes, including custom methods that you've mapped.
+You can filter any of the default framework methods as well as any custom methods that you've mapped.

+A filter function looks like this:

+    function(&$params, &$output) {
+        // Filter code
+    }

+Using the passed in variables you can manipulate the input parameters and/or the output.

 You can have a filter run before a method by doing:

-    Flight::before('start', function(&$params){
+    Flight::before('start', function(&$params, &$output){
         // Do something
     });

 You can have a filter run after a method by doing:

-    Flight::after('start', function(&$output){
+    Flight::after('start', function(&$params, &$output){
         // Do something
     });

 You can add as many filters as you want to any method.
 They will be called in the order that they are declared.

-Notice that the filter callbacks have arguments passed to them.
-All *before* filters are passed an array of the method parameters.
-All *after* filters are passed the output of the method being filtered.
-The arguments are passed by reference so your filter simply needs to modify the contents.

-Here's an example the filtering process:
+Here's an example of the filtering process:

     // Map a custom method
     Flight::map('hello', function($name){